Everything You Need to Know about Absolute vs. Collateral Assignments

 Gifting Life Insurance to Charities

-Absolute assignments are used to permanently transfer your policy to your favorite charity.
+You can use absolute assignments to transfer your policy to your favorite charity.

 Irrevocable Life Insurance Trusts (ILIT)

-Absolute assignments are used to permanently transfer your policy to an ILIT.
+You use absolute assignments to transfer your policy to an ILIT permanently.

-There are lot of other potential issues that may arise with transfers to an ILIT that are beyond the scope of this article.
+Many other potential issues may arise with transfers to an ILIT that are beyond the scope of this article.

-If you purchased key person life insurance on an employee, absolute assignments are used to transfer ownership to the employee.
+If you purchase key person life insurance on an employee, absolute assignments transfer ownership to the employee.

 You may have questions about your life insurance assignment and how it works.

-The following are meant to be general guidelines as each situation is uniquely different.
+The following are general guidelines, as each situation is uniquely different.

 Can the collateral assignment change the beneficiary?